 “Sheryl, Sheryl!
 It’s me, Leann!”

-Where are you?
-I can’t see you but you seem to be… inside the house?
+“Where are you?
+I can’t see you but you seem to be . . . inside the house?”
+Expressed Sheryl.

-“Sheryl, I found a way to get into Jeremy’s loop.
-Jeremy somehow learned how to use the sigils from Artoon, Bothet, and Xophur to move between dimensions and loops but I’m having a hard time trying to get back possibly I’m doing something wrong.
+“Sheryl, I found a way to get into our ally’s loop.
+Somehow he learned how to use the sigils from Artoon, Bothet, and Xophur to move between dimensions and loops but I’m having a hard time trying to get back possibly I’m doing something wrong.
 He said I had to do it on my own to make it work.”
+Uttered Leann.

-I said, Leann, I think I can do it.
+I said, “Leann, I think I can do it.”

 “Do what Sheryl?”
+Asked Leann.

-I might have the power to bring you back here, I guess I just did it.
-I guess I just released myself from a loop.
+“I might have the power to bring you back here, I guess I just did it.
+I guess I just released myself from a loop.”
+Pronounced Sheryl excited.

-"Please, go ahead and do it.
+“Please, go ahead and do it.
 I’m starting to feel weakened.
-I sense the presence of other entities, but it’s all jumbled up—good and bad energies swirling around."
+I sense the presence of other entities, but it’s all jumbled up—good and bad energies swirling around.”
+Expressed Leann concerned.

 I did try it but I had no idea what I was doing so I decided to write it into my Soul Demonica, but wasn’t working either.
-I raised my head just to find a presence facing me backward, it looked like Jeremy but how could I be sure it was him?
-The only few times we saw him backwards, he was performing dark duties for the demons…
+I raised my head just to find a presence facing me backward, it looked like our ally but how could I be sure it was him?
+The only few times we saw him backward, he was performing dark duties for the demons . . .

-I asked him Jeremy please help me get Leann back, she got stuck in the loop you were!
+I told him desperately, “please help me get Leann back, she got stuck in the loop you were!”

-He replied, “do not worry she will learn how to stay where she must be.”
+He replied, “She will learn how to stay where she must be.”
+For the first time, the treacherous ally spoke.

-I stood frozen, unable to believe my eyes—it was him.
-He turned around, appearing older than I remembered, but how could that be possible?
-Perhaps the state he was in somehow kept him alive, aging him for some other purpose?
+I stood frozen, unable to believe my ears.
+This spirit has connived with the trinity since the beginning, he must have tricked Leann into believing it was her cousin on their first encounter.
+What unsettled me the most, was the fact that when he turned to me, his right hand was carrying what seemed to be a handful of tainted soil with blood and the left hand a folded piece of cloth.

 My head was exploding with questions, I couldn’t get a hold of the situation.
+All I could think of was, he had all the elements!
+No wonder why the trinity released us from the mission or at least that’s what he said he did.

 What did you get Leann into?
 Did you plan this?
-I asked.
+I asked furiously.

-“You got nothing else to do Sheryl, the job is done and your purpose is close to being fulfilled.”
+“The job is done and your purpose is close to being fulfilled.”
+Expressed the deceiving being.

-Honestly, I had no idea who this person was, he wasn’t a teenager anymore, he was not the Jeremy Leann described to me, he was just an angry grown man that was looking for his own salvation after a mistake he did.
+Who was he?
+He wasn’t our ally anymore, he was not even a relative I would say, he was just an opportunistic spirit that must have received a body to inhabit as payment for his job to the trinity.

-Jeremy: “You don’t have to do anything else Demonica!
+“You don’t have to do anything else Demonica!
 Soon you will successfully finish what has to be done!
 The king will have the kingdom that was promised to him!”
+Spoke once more the deceiving being.

-Now it all makes sense, Jeremy was just a guinea pig… he lured us into this, he helped the demons trap Leann, I was all alone and Lilith was just a fake helper.
+Now it all makes sense, he was just a guinea pig . . . he lured us into this, he helped the demons trap Leann, I was all alone and Lilith was just a fake helper.

-While Jeremy grabbed me from behind, I could see the dark long figure approach me, a big long tongue licked my right cheek, and said, “it’s time Demonica!”
+With an unbending grip, the strengthen ally grabbed me from behind, I could see the dark long figure approach me, a big long tongue licked my right cheek, and said, “it’s time Demonica!”

-Right after, I could see myself hanging from the ceiling like my soul was just ready to witness my demise, I was just floating there, nothing was holding me from the ceiling and then I heard…
+Right after, I could see myself hanging from the ceiling like my soul was just ready to witness my demise, I was just floating there, nothing was holding me from the ceiling and then I heard . . .